Darwin's influence on the Third Reich:

 its logical conclusion.

-It's not a book I'd
+a book I'd

 recommend for bedtime reading.